turingschool/curriculum/source/projects/contact_manager.markdown

 $ heroku run rake db:migrate
 {% endterminal %}

-Open up your production app in your browser and you should be able to create sample people like you did on your development server.
+Open up your production app in your browser and visit `/people`.
+You should be able to create sample people like you did on your development server.

 ## I2: Phone Numbers